Rocket-CDS/RocketPluginProjectTemplate/README.md

 ## Commands

-**Any cammons need to be defined in the "SystemDefaults.rules" file.**
+**Any commands need to be defined in the "SystemDefaults.rules" file.**